Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 }
 ```

-`SecurityFilterChains` will perform two main actions, first check wether an user is authenticated , second if the user is not authenticated try to authenticate it using the `AuthenticationManager` which uses an `AuthenticationProvider`.
+`SecurityFilterChains` will perform two main actions, first check whether a user is authenticated, second if the user is not authenticated try to authenticate it using the `AuthenticationManager` which uses an `AuthenticationProvider`.

 After the authentication we will go through the `Authorization Flow`.